robertmaynard/Sandbox/README.md

 Also we show how to use FindMoab and verify it works by building a basic example

+## FindBoostHeaders ##
+A version of FindBoost that only has the logic to find the header components of boost.
+This is really handy when a project doesn't care about the boost libraries.

 ## FizzBuzz ##
 A template implementation of [FizzBuzz](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html) that should blow your mind ( or stack )